disMAT/DiscalculiaWeb/README.md

 The version released do not include the inference system.

+>Currently, this system **is not publicaly available** due to a third party interest.
+Futher notice will be updated here.

 >To know more about the development of this combined system, **disMAT** and **Discalculia Web**, please see [here](tobedisclosed) or contact [Filipa Ferraz](filipatferraz@gmail.com).